dkruit/CS_Assignment/solution_.md

 ## Analysis of beer data

 <img src="Beer_correlation.png" width="600">
-While both the WO and beer consumption have increased by the same percentage over the given period.
+Both the WO and beer consumption have increased by the same percentage over the given period.
 However, they have done so in a different manner.
 The beer consumption remained around the same level from 2006 to 2012 and then increased rapidly, while the WO has increased rather linearly since 2006.